infopulse/Tech-Skills-Matrix-BA/README.md

 and gain new knowledge.

 - [The roadmap](roadmap/roadmap.md) _⚠️ Currently under development_
-- Checkout this roadmap as possible reference: https://roadmap.sh/qa
+- Checkout this roadmap as possible reference: https://roadmap.sh/

 ## How to contribute?

 You are welcome to:

-- leave your comments and suggestions in [Issues](https://github.com/infopulse/Tech-Skills-Matrix-QA/issues)
+- leave your comments and suggestions in [Issues](https://github.com/infopulse/Tech-Skills-Matrix-BA/issues)
 - create pull-requests with your changes
   Or create a pull-request!

 ## Matrix maintenance plan

-- We plan to add AI usage category to the matrix
 - We plan to review and update the matrix every 12 months, including the review of PR and issues
 - We plan to add a self-assessment tool to the matrix
-- We plan to add a roadmap for QA engineers
+- We plan to add a roadmap for BA engineers

-test